Men and Substance Use

 - Alcohol.
 Alcohol is a drug.
 Many people think that because it is legal, it is not as serious of a drug to use or abuse.
 This may also lead to the idea that a man should be able to easily handle or control his alcohol use.
 Often used to relax or escape from everyday stressors, alcohol can also have strong negative effects in your life.
 Men have higher rates of alcohol use, including binge drinking—so, not only do men drink more alcohol than women, they also have an increased risk of drinking excessively.1,3

 - Marijuana.
-In a 2015 National Survey on Drug Use and Health, 22.2 million people reportedly used marijuana in the month prior to the survey, making it the most commonly used illegal drug.4 More men than women use marijuana, and that gender gap grew even wider between 2007 and 2014.4
+In a 2019 National Survey on Drug Use and Health, 31.6 million people reportedly used marijuana in the month prior to the survey.12 More men than women use marijuana.4

 - Stimulants.
 Cocaine and methamphetamine are 2 stimulants commonly abused by men.
 Drugs in this class speed up several processes throughout the body, including functions that are normally regulated automatically by the body, such as heart rate, blood pressure, and pulse.
 Men are 2 times more likely to use cocaine compared to women.5